imbroisi/vscode-extension-react-component-creator-wizard/README.md

 ## How to Use
 1. Right click on a folder in the Explorer view (`SomeFolder` in the exemple above).
-2. Select `✍️ Component Creator Wizard` to generate a new component structure.
+2. Select `✍️ New React Component` to generate a new component structure.
 3. This will open the VS Code's `Command Palette`, at the top of VS Code editor.
 4. There, give your component a name and press `Enter`.
 5. Your component is created! 🥳 🎉